userver-framework/userver/scripts/docs/en/userver/tutorial/hello_service.md

 ### Static config

-Now we have to configure the service and the handler:
+Now we have to configure the service by providing `coro_pool`, `task_processors` and `default_task_processor` options for the components::ManagerControllerComponent and configuring each component in `components` section:

 @snippet samples/hello_service.cpp  Hello service sample - static config